ZANdewanai/Genshin-Impact-Rich-Presence/README.md

 The [data](data/) folder contains `.csv` (comma-separated values) data files that requires manual input.
 More information on how to edit these files can be found in the [data README](data/README.md).

-Quite a few locations/points of interests may be missing from the current data, and as new domains/characters/bosses/locations get added, this project requires continuous updates to maintain these records.
+Quite a few locations/points of interests may be missing from the current data(but i often update it whenever there is a new update and pick the game again), and as new domains/characters/bosses/locations get added, this project requires continuous updates to maintain these records.

 The `.csv` data files have a hot-reload feature, so you don't need to restart the Discord RPC program to see effected changes to these files, you can enter them as you play the game and find unmarked locations/missing data.
 -----